plone/volto/docs/source/upgrade-guide/index.md

 using the patch.
 The patch will be obsolete and no longer required once we move to Razzle 4 (see https://github.com/jaredpalmer/razzle/pull/1467).

+!!! note
+    Since Volto 9.2.0 the next step IS NOT required anymore.

-Copy (and overwrite) the `patches` folder into your local project https://github.com/plone/volto/tree/master/patches or, if you want to be more accurate, just copy `patches/razzle-plugins.patch` file and overwrite `patches/patchit.sh` file.
+~~Copy (and overwrite) the `patches` folder into your local project https://github.com/plone/volto/tree/master/patches or, if you want to be more accurate, just copy `patches/razzle-plugins.patch` file and overwrite `patches/patchit.sh` file.~~

 ### Babel config housekeeping